Learn how to correct chalk paint problems.

 People always talk about how easy chalk paint is to use, but I haven’t always found that to be the case.

 Many problems can occur when using chalk paint improperly.
-When I’ve made every single one of these mistakes, I worried that I had ruined my furniture makeover.
+Every time that I’ve made one of these mistakes, I worried that I had ruined my furniture makeover.

 Luckily, all of these chalk paint mistakes can be fixed.

 Cause: The Wood Tannins Bled Through the Paint

 Despite being marketed as “no-prep”, some pieces do in fact need prep.

 Some woods will bleed through white and light-colored paint.
 If your furniture is red like mahogany or if it’s pine, it will bleed through.

 How to Fix It: You have to seal the wood first with shellac.
 Do not sand these parts or the seal will break.

 Pay special attention to corners where two pieces of wood meet.
 These areas bleed worse and may need more than one coat.

 When it’s dry, apply another coat of chalk paint.